 DSF Research Grant Programs

-DSF offers five types of grant programs: Transformational Science Grants, Research Grants, Clinical Research Grants, Postdoctoral Fellowships, and Clinician-Researcher Awards.
+DSF offers five grant categories: Transformational Science Grants, Research Grants, Clinical Research Grants, Postdoctoral Fellowships, and Clinician-Researcher Awards.

 • Understanding the mechanisms of epileptogenesis in Dravet syndrome